For any media inquiries, please send us an email and we will get back to you as soon as possible.

 How should companies be ensuring GDPR compliance for their data?

 GDPR is significantly impacting real estate companies, as many own assets or have staff in European countries.
 It’s critical to examine policies and procedures around data sovereignty (where data is stored), privacy, data breach policies and IT solutions (whether they’re built in-house or via an external provider) to ensure compliance with the new requirements.

 What vital people should you have on your team before implementing a data storing strategy?

 You’ll need a strong team to carry out the project without getting stymied along the way, while helping to transform the organization on this journey.
-It’s critical to have a project sponsor with internal clout so he or she can involve the right stakeholders and implement new strategy.
-This person will lead decision making and facilitate organizational change.
+It’s critical to have a project sponsor with internal clout so he or she can involve the right stakeholders and implement a new strategy.
+This person will lead decision-making and facilitate organizational change.

 How can commercial property owners easily share building data with their tenants?

 There are many ways to share data with your tenants.
 You can build tenant-facing interfaces over the data; for example, visitor engagement displays for elevators or lobbies.
 By turning raw data into an accessible resource for tenants, they can use it in whatever way they deem important to help achieve their business goals.

 You can share raw or normalized data via apps, comprehensive platforms, API, reports, B2B integrations or a simple user interface with a login.